Snehakumari17640/library-management/README.md

 When a book is issued, the system stores the student name and current date.
 While returning, it checks how many days the book was used.

-If the book is returned late, a fine is calculated:
+If the book is returned late, a fine is calculated

 First week → ₹10 per day
 Second week → ₹20 per day